 DIY takes more work up front, which is not really a bad thing, but you have to know yourself enough to know if you are willing to do the work, or if that will prevent you from actually starting your simplifying process.

 If you want to do a complete DIY declutter, you need to sit down with some paper or a computer and start writing: Start with the room you need to begin with.
-(I recommend the kitchen because it’s more utilitarian, so decisions aren’t as difficult, you already know what you use on a regular babis and most people don’t have as much sentimental items in this room.)
+(I recommend the kitchen because it’s more utilitarian, so decisions aren’t as difficult, you already know what you use on a regular basis and most people don’t have many sentimental items in this room.)

 Write out your kitchen list: work around the room with your eyes and list every single area.
 For some spaces the list may look like this: